drivenjs/driven-test/README.md

 All fucking line of this fucking framework will be written oriented by tests.

-All fucking feature  will be simple.
+All fucking features will be simple.
-Complexity is a fucking shit that we don't need to deal.
+Complexity is a fucking shit that we don't need to deal with.